-26.12 The trp Operon Is a Repressible Operon with Three Transcription Units attenuation - The regulation of bacterial operons by controlling termination of transcription at a site located before the first structural gene.
+26.12 The trp Operon Is a Repressible Operon with Three Transcription Units

 - The trp operon is negatively controlled by the level of its product, the amino acid tryptophan (autoregulation). - The amino acid tryptophan activates an inactive repressor encoded by trpR. - A repressor (or activator) will act on all loci that have a copy of its target operator sequence.